rmjarvis/TreeCorr/docs/guide.rst

 For the NN and NNN correlations, the raw calculation is not sufficient to produce the real correlation function.
-You also need to account for the survey geometry (edges, mask, etc.) by running the same calculation with a random catalog (or several) that have a uniform density, but the same geometry::
+You also need to account for the survey geometry (edges, mask, etc.) by running the same calculation with one or more random catalogs that have a uniform density, but the same geometry::

     data = treecorr.Catalog(data_file, config)